December 17, 2024

 In 2025, Arkansas maintains its 6.5% state sales tax, with exemptions for groceries, prescription medications, agricultural supplies, and manufacturing equipment.

-An Arkansas state tax-exempt certificate, also known as Form ST391, is a document that allows eligible buyers to make tax-exempt purchases in Arkansas.
+An Arkansas exemption certificate is a document that allows eligible buyers to make tax-exempt purchases in Arkansas.
 It certifies that the buyer qualifies for an exemption under Arkansas sales tax law.

 Exemption Category | Description | Examples |